 Mint Mobile runs over T-Mobile’s network and offers outrageously good prices.
 Subscribers can choose plans with either 4GB, 10GB, 15GB, or 35GB of full-speed data each month.

 Mint prices plans based whether a subscriber pays for 3, 6, or 12 months of service upfront.
 Normally, subscribers who pay for 12 months of service get the best rates.
-However, new customers can purchase 3 months of service at the monthly rate usually reserved for a year of service.
+However, new customers can purchase 3 months of service at the rate usually reserved for a year of service.

-Example plan: One line with unlimited minutes, unlimited texts, and 10GB of full-speed data for as low as $20 per month.
+Example plan: One line with unlimited minutes, unlimited texts, and 10GB of data for as low as $20 per month.

 The Connect plans include unlimited minutes and texts.
 A version of the plan with a 2.5 GB per month data allotment is $15 per month.
-A 5.5 GB plan is available for $25 per month.
+A 5.5 GB plan is $25 per month.
 T-Mobile has committed to offering these plans for several years and increasing data allotments by 500MB per year (without raising prices).